Christina Applegate receives standing ovation at Emmys

 “Right now, I couldn’t imagine getting up at 5 a.m. and spending 12 to 14 hours on a set; I don’t have that in me at this moment,” she said.

-Applegate said she planned on doing more voiceover work “to make some cash to make sure that my daughter’s fed and we’re homed.”
+Applegate said she planned on doing more voiceover work “to make some cash to ensure that my daughter’s fed and we’re homed.”